jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/leaflet_map/map_component.md

 ## 3. Error Handling
-The component gracefully handles missing data.
+The component handles missing data.
 When data is unavailable for a selected country the map zooms out by 4 levels for a broader view.
 The state isDataAvailable tracks data presence and is set in the [Map Operations](map_operations.md).